Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                     |
 | Python | `void send_game_command(str cmd)`       |

 Sends the command to Doom console.
-Can be used for controling game, changing settings, cheats etc.
+It can be used for controlling the game, changing settings, cheats, etc.
 Some commands will be blocked in some modes.

 See also: